Finalist Miss Canada 2021

 Hello,

-My voice has taken me to our nation’s capital, where I spoke to Prime Minister Justin Trudeau and served as a Jr. Team Canada Ambassador.
+I am a youth mental health activist, dedicated to championing awareness on mental health inequities and I am proud to be breaking barriers by taking part in this year’s competition.
+I am also passionate about disability justice and creating a culture of accessibility that is safe for marginalized groups.
+My voice has taken me to our nation’s capital where I served as a Jr. Team Canada Ambassador.
 I worked alongside Members of Parliament and philanthropists to find sustainable solutions to global issues of importance such as mental health and climate change.
 I am a strong advocate for mental health policy reform and have testified nationally to the House of Commons Standing Committee on Finance to introduce a Mental Health Parity Act.
 This would end the disparity between mental and physical health as well as increase federal mental health funding.
-I’ve also represented Canada internationally when I was selected to be the face of German World Cup Winner and professional soccer player Mesut Özil’s #YourStoryOurVoice global mental health campaign, which was viewed by over 80 million people.

-I am the Founder, and Director of the Voices For Hope Foundation, a non-profit organization that provides those with mental health and addictions struggles a safe space to share their experiences in an effort to empower and equip communities with the resources and tools for healthy healing.
-I am currently working on integrating sensory technologies into schools by creating “sensory hubs” which serve as decompression spaces for neurodiverse students experiencing sensory overload, such as students with autism spectrum disorder.
-I’ve also created a grant program to make therapy more financially accessible for BIPOC and LGBTQ2IA+ members of the community.
-Most recently, I’ve led COVID-19 relief projects in
+I am the Founder, and Director of the Voices For Hope Foundation, a non-profit organization that provides those with mental health struggles a safe space to share their experiences in an effort to empower and equip communities with the resources and tools for healthy healing.
+I am currently working on integrating sensory technologies into schools by creating “sensory hubs” which serve as decompression spaces for neurodiverse students experiencing sensory overload.
+I’ve also created a grant program to make therapy more financially accessible for Indigenous communities.
+Most recently, I’ve led COVID-19 relief projects in partnership with Prince Philip, the Duke of Edinburgh, after receiving a prestigious grant from His Royal Highness.
+I was honoured to donate over 1000 care package items and meals to my local hospital to promote wellness and self-care for those risking their lives on the frontlines.

-I have received national and international recognition for my work and have been published in the National Post and one of Canada’s largest fashion magazines: FASHION Canada.
+I have received national and international recognition for my work and have been published in one of Canada’s largest fashion magazines: FASHION Canada.
 I am a 2020 L’Oreal Paris Women of Worth and was one of ten women across Canada to receive a total of $110,000 in charitable grants from L’Oréal Paris.
 Most recently, I was named one of Canada’s Top 100 Most Powerful Women and Youth Volunteer of the Year for 2020.
 As Miss Canada, my platform will allow me to reach people in all corners of the nation.
 I will use this privilege to further my humanitarian work in the mental health sector and uplift marginalized voices through a heart of service.